skmamman/skos/README.md

 # skos
 Portfolio-React

-# Please click below to see the portfolio:-
+# Please click on the link below to see the portfolio:-
 https://skos.herokuapp.com/